AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 ### Handle the Android permissions

-When your app launches, check if the permissions necessary to insert live streaming functionality into the app are granted.
+When your app launches, check if the permissions necessary to insert video calling functionality into the app are granted.
 If the permissions are not granted, use the built-in Android functionality to request them; if they are, return `true`.

 In `/app/java/com.example.<projectname>/MainActivity`, add the following lines: